 We said: Life is tough and cheerless for Billy Casper.
 Set in a small mining town in Yorkshire, Billy discovers a new passion in life when he finds Kes, a kestrel hawk, in Barry Hines's acclaimed novel.

-They said: The football scene makes me howl still.
+You said: The football scene still makes me howl.

 We said: Join Jemima Puddleduck in another farmyard caper as she tries to outwit the wily fox.
 The magic of the Lake District's Hill Top Farm is captured beautifully in this fan favourite of Beatrix Potter's illustrated tales.